How To Make A Plate Wreath Damage Free!

 - Use jute to connect the flowerpots to the wreath.
 Push the jute through the hole on the bottom of each pot using a long tweezer or a similar tool.

-- To add texture and cover the wreath frame, glue Spanish moss to the wreath form using a hot glue gun.
+- To add texture lay moss on the wreath frame, and glue Spanish moss to the wreath using a hot glue gun.
+Cover the edges of the ring with moss.

-Tip: Use a tool like a paint stirrer to hold the moss while gluing it, to protect your fingers from burns.
+Tip: Use a tool like a paint stirrer or a popsicle stick to hold the moss while gluing it, to protect your fingers from burns.
+You can also use sheet moss instead of Spanish moss.
+Glue moss until the entire wreath is covered, including the outer edges of the ring.

 - Finally, you can add blooming artichokes or any other decorative elements such as baby’s breath, or faux lavender to the wreath.
 Use hot glue to attach them securely.